realestate-com-au/shush/README.md

     shush encrypt KEY-ID 'this is a secret' > secret.encrypted

+With the `-t` or `--trim` flag, `encrypt` will automatically remove leading and trailing whitespace from the plaintext.
+This can be especially useful when piping input from commands which always leave a trailing newline.

+    shush encrypt -t KEY_ID ' I don't really need this whitespace ' > secret.encrypted

 ### Decrypting things

 Encrypted secrets are easy to decrypt, like this: